xuezzou/Algorithm-Notes/tips.md

     + Management structure
     + Working in a start up v.s. working in a big company
     + Do you have program managers?
 If there is a conflicts between developer and managers, how do you solve it?
-    + machine learning opportunities as an undergrad, algorithm design only for phd students? any opportunities for that area as an undergrad
+    + machine learning opportunities as an undergrad, algorithm design only for phd students? any opportunities for that part as an undergrad?
     + how's internal tools?
     + “What is the ratio of testers to developers to product managers?
 What is the interaction like?
 How does project planning happen on the team?”
+    + What kind of people besides developers would you meet in daily work
+    - would you collobrate w/ someone you don't want to work with?
+    - motivation
+    + plan for future
+    + Is the business marketing, sales, product or engineering driven
+    - What's the biggest negative of working here?
+    - How would you rate your codebase in terms of technical debt?
+    - What's the hardest problem you(the interviewer) had to solve
+    - Do you have a culture of excellence and/or high-performance?
+What gets you to come to work in the morning (besides money, in finance firms that's a valid answer though)?
+    + team & plan